dob71/MarlinX2/README.md

   only once until opposite option is used.
 However, if desired, it is possible to invoke the opposite option with zero degrees change and further bump the temperature the same direction.
-- M504 command can be used to set firware debug flags enabling debug output if ENABLE_DEBUG is defined (see Configuration_adv.h).
+- M504 command can be used to set firmware debug flags enabling debug output if ENABLE_DEBUG is defined (see Configuration_adv.h).
   Option 'S' sets the flags, option 'P' is for immediate debug actions.
 - M301 option R sets the range off of the target temperature where PID